asset-group/vakt-ble-defender/README.md

 </p>

 #### Flash BLE Target Firmware
-The following commands can download and install the peripheral sample code in a development board with ESP32/ESP32-C3 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT,)
+The following commands can download and install the peripheral sample code in a development board with ESP32/ESP32-C3 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT).

 ```shell
 cd $HOME